Skip Navigation

 • It is common for your breasts to feel less full around this time as your milk production regulates to your baby’s needs.
 You may also notice that you are leaking less or not at all.
 This does not mean that you do not have enough milk to feed your baby.

 • Your baby may want to feed more often.
 Many babies have a growth spurt around this time and may want to feed more often.
-Feeding your baby whenever they show hunger cues (external PDF), and not giving any other supplements, will help your body make the milk to meet your baby’s growing needs.
+Feeding your baby whenever they show signs of hunger (external link), and not giving any other supplements, will help your body make the milk to meet your baby’s growing needs.

 Get help from a breastfeeding professional (external link) right away if your baby does not have enough wet and dirty diapers.